Skip to content

 3. Snap to Standard

-The result is compared to standard refresh rate tiers (60, 75, 120, 144, 165, 240 Hz etc.) to identify which mode your display is running in.
+The result is compared to standard refresh rate tiers (60, 75, 120, 144, 165, 240 Hz etc.) to identify the closest browser-visible timing tier.

 Accuracy and Limitations

-• Browser throttling: Some browsers reduce frame rate for background tabs or when power-saving mode is active.
+• ->Browser throttling: Some browsers reduce frame rate for background tabs or when power-saving mode is active.
 Always run this test in a foreground tab with hardware acceleration enabled.

-• OS-capped rates: If your OS display settings are set to 60 Hz, this test will read 60 Hz even if your monitor supports 144 Hz.
+• ->OS-capped rates: If your OS display settings are set to 60 Hz, this test will read 60 Hz even if your monitor supports 144 Hz.
 The test measures active rate, not hardware capability.

-• Variable refresh rate (VRR/G-Sync/FreeSync): VRR dynamically adjusts the refresh rate frame-by-frame.
+• ->Variable refresh rate (VRR/G-Sync/FreeSync): VRR dynamically adjusts the refresh rate frame-by-frame.
 Results during active VRR use will fluctuate and not reflect a single fixed rate.

-• Mobile browsers: iOS and Android browsers may cap animation frame rates for battery efficiency, producing results below hardware capability.
+• ->Mobile browsers: iOS and Android browsers may cap animation frame rates for battery efficiency, producing results below hardware capability.

 Common Refresh Rate Tiers Explained